 Ergonomics

 There is a large 20-inch-wide and 60-inch-long tread belt, which is long enough for even taller users to run comfortably.
-The running deck also features Bowflex’s Comfort Tech deck cushioning system to reduce impact and create a comfortable cardio session.
+The running deck also features Bowflex’s Comfort Tech treadmill cushioning system to reduce impact and create a comfortable cardio session.

 The handrails feature controls for quick and easy changes during your workouts.
 The separate media shelf allows you to complete workouts while viewing your device without obscuring the workout information on the treadmill’s display.